blockchain-etl/hedera-etl/docs/deployment.md

 # Deployment

 ## Requirements:
-1. BigQuery tables : transactions, errors, dedupe_state
+1. BigQuery tables : transactions, errors, dedupe_state, transaction_types
 1. PubSub topic for transactions
 1. GCS bucket : Used for dataflow templates, staging and as temp location
 1. ETL Pipeline from PubSub to BigQuery: